Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Scene file (.tscn) CRUD' and lists all actions (create, list, info, delete, duplicate, set_main).
-It clearly distinguishes from the sibling 'nodes' tool by directing node editing elsewhere.
+The description starts with 'Scene file (.tscn) CRUD' and lists specific actions (create, list, info, delete, duplicate, set_main), clearly stating the tool's purpose and distinguishing from sibling tools like 'nodes' which edit nodes within a scene.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.